Degrees and Programs

 Departmental facilities include a high-resolution reflector telescope.

 Since psychological principles operate anywhere there are people, an understanding of these principles will help you make sense of why people behave as they do and, most importantly, how people learn.

 Psychology serves a large percentage of the student body.
 Each faculty member specializes in a particular area of psychology.
-A wide variety of courses, representing the major topics that psychologists consider to be of importance in the understanding of behavior, are available.
+A wide variety of courses, representing the major topics that psychologists consider to be of importance in the understanding of behaviour, are available.
 You may select areas of study that offer opportunities to carry out laboratory or field research under the supervision of a faculty member.

 Graduates who choose a career in academic psychology have a wide variety of paths to consider.
-Research into human social behavior and personality, child development, life span psychology and other areas provide numerous and fascinating challenges.
+Research into human social behaviour and personality, child development, life span psychology and other areas provide numerous and fascinating challenges.

-Psychology, like other sciences, has become dependent on the use of computer technology for the study of behavior, artificial intelligence, and brain processes, so that students who are interested in computer applications will find demands for their skills.
+Psychology, like other sciences, has become dependent on the use of computer technology for the study of behaviour, artificial intelligence, and brain processes, so that students who are interested in computer applications will find demands for their skills.